Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Extended OUR tests help in assessing how long it will take to complete biological treatment based on the endogenous respiration of MLSS bacteria.

-Here, the endogenous respiration of the bacteria is when these microorganisms start to oxidize their own cellular mass and not the organic matter in the effluent.
-Therefore, ideally, when the endogenous respiration of MLSS starts, treatment is said to be completed.
+Here, the endogenous respiration of the bacteria occurs when these microorganisms start to oxidize their cellular mass, rather than the organic matter in the effluent.

 • Level 3